 The Eucharist is the source and summit of the Christian life.
-Every Sunday, as though celebrating a weekly Easter, the Church gathers in faithfulness to the Lord's command "Do this in memory of me."
+Every Sunday, as though celebrating a weekly Easter, the Church gathers in faithfulness to the Lord's command to "do this in memory of me."
 In the celebration of the Mass, Christ's paschal mystery is made present.
-We encounter his presence in the gathered assembly, the Word proclaimed, the person of the minister and most especially in the eucharistic elements (SC, 10).
+We encounter his presence in the gathered assembly, the Word proclaimed, the person of the minister and most especially in the eucharistic elements (SC, 7).

-In the Eucharist, Christ nourishes the believer with the essential food, which is the sign of faith and bread of life.
-The celebration of Mass, today, in union with the Archbishop, forms our local Church, connects us with the apostolic faith, and links us with the Church universal.
+In the Eucharist, Christ nourishes the believer with the Bread of Life-the very Body and Blood, soul and divinity, of our risen Savior.
 All parish life revolves around the Sunday celebration of the Lord's paschal mystery in the Eucharist.
 The reverence with which we offer this sacrifice of praise is an outward manifestation of the holiness of God who has taken on our flesh.
 The celebration of Mass must therefore be of the highest priority in our parishes.
 Just as the disciples who encountered Jesus on the road to Emmaus were eager to return to Jerusalem when they recognized Jesus in the breaking of the bread, so too must we be eager to proclaim the Good News, share the joy of Christ's presence and invite others to join our company.